 7 Things To Do With Oregano Flowers

-In my front yard I have a thriving planting of Oregano Vulgare.
+In Organic Granny's front yard lives a thriving planting of Oregano Vulgare.
 Although the herb is best eaten before the plant flowers, there ARE some very practical things that you can do to utilize the flowers.

 Here are 7 suggestions: